-In the Fall of 2016, Gregory will be teaching Perceptual Shifts for the first time in the MFA Design Department; a new course titled Space, Message, Experience in the Interdisciplinary Department; and Design Media 3 in the Interior Design Department all at California College of the Arts.
+In the Fall of 2016, Gregory will be teaching Perceptual Shifts for the first time in the MFA Design Department; as well as a new course entitled Space, Message, Experience in the Upper Division Interdisciplinary Department; and Design Media 3 in the Interior Design Department at California College of the Arts.

 KIDmob (a Bay Area organization founded by CCA Architecture alums) is the mobile, kid-integrated design firm, whose mission is to transform learning at the intersection of kids, community, and design.
 This studio's project will be to design KIDmob's deployable workshop environment (DWE), that produces an innovative space for kids and communities of all kinds.
 The studio will facilitate student-led design at multiple scales, including graphics, programming, interior layout, architectural, and urban implications.
 Through the studio's coursework, CCA students will work hands-on with KIDmob developing their first hand knowledge and deploy the DWE at the Market Street Prototyping Festival (http://marketstreetprototyping.org/), where over 300,000 spectators will be in attendance.
 In addition to the standard feedback/critique culture at CCA, students will also receive training by KIDmob's leadership team to become facilitators in their process, and put into action their skills at a series of middle schools in the Bay Area.

-Gregory will be teaching Design 050, Intro to 3D Design at the University of California, Davis for the 2015 Winter Quarter.
+For the Winter Quarter of 2015, Gregory will be teaching Design 050, Intro to 3D Design at the University of California, Davis.

-The course will consists of three inter-related projects that are each dealing with 3D design in a fundamental way.
-While the scale and material of each project will change, there will be a consistency of theme relating each of the projects.
+This course will consists of three inter-related projects that each deal with 3D design in a fundamental way.
+While the scale and material of each project will change, there will be a consistency of theme relating to each of the projects.
 You will be required to consider each of these individual projects at a range of scales and through a range of conceptual lenses.